 I do not plan my paintings because I sense them noetically.
-I discern the works passively as memories from the future.
+I discern the works passively as deja vu like memories.
 Discovering and manifesting a painting feels like I’m a blind man being led by a river — I can discern the river in so many ways, but I can’t see the river.
 I intuitively perceive the painting the whole time, but I only see the painting once it’s complete.

 There’s an old notion that angels are just ideas floating in the ether waiting to embody a prepared mind.
 I often think of some of the abstract marks on my paintings in this way — that they are idea filled forms waiting to embody a ready consciousness.
 I don’t think the idea-forms are dualistic, where they can be defined as something and not something else.
 They are subjective.
 The idea-forms connect infinitely to webs of thought-spaces to be explored.
 They become concepts in the realm of the felt intellect, ideas that permeate the mind through experiencing.
 In connecting to this old view of supernatural beings, the abstract marks become an angelic language.